blckbx/LND-over-ProtonVPN/README.md

 - LND datadir: `/data/lnd`
 - ProtonVPN v1.0.3-2 installed
 - `sudo apt install natpmpc`
-- Connected to server providing NAT-MMP (🔁)
+- Connected to ProtonVPN server capable of NAT-MMP (🔁)

 ⚠️ Note: This is not yet tested thoroughly!